microsoftgraph/microsoft-graph-docs/concepts/security-authorization.md

 ### What you need:

-**Application Name:** a string used for the application name</br>
+**Application Name:** a string used for the application name. </br>
-**Redirect URL:** where the authentication response from AAD is sent to.</br>
+**Redirect URL:** where the authentication response from AAD is sent to. </br>
-To begin with, you can use the test client web app homepage.</br>
+To begin with, you can use the test client web app homepage. </br>
-**Required Permissions:** the permissions that your application requires to be able to call Microsoft Graph
+**Required Permissions:** the permissions that your application requires to be able to call Microsoft Graph.

 ### What you need to do: